proddata/crate/docs/general/ddl/alter-table.rst

 ==============

 With the ``REROUTE`` command it is possible to control the :ref:`allocations
-<glossary-shard-allocation>` of shards.
-This gives you the ability to
+<gloss-shard-allocation>` of shards.
+This gives you the ability to re-balance
-re-balance the cluster state manually.
+the cluster state manually.
 The supported reroute options are listed in the reference documentation of :ref:`ALTER TABLE REROUTE
 <sql-alter-table-reroute>`.

 Shard rerouting can help solve several problems: